WHO decries "collective failure" as measles kills 140,000

 "The fact that any child dies from a vaccine-preventable disease like measles is frankly an outrage and a collective failure to protect the world's most vulnerable children," said the WHO's director general Tedros Adhanom Ghebreysus.

-The picture for 2019 is even worse, the WHO said, with provisional data up to November showing a three-fold increase compared with the same period in 2018.
+The picture for 2019 is even worse, the WHO said, with provisional data up to November showing a three-fold increase in case numbers compared with the same period in 2018.

 The United States has already reported its highest number of measles cases in 25 years in 2019, while four countries in Europe - Albania, the Czech Republic, Greece and Britain – lost their WHO "measles-free" status in 2018 after suffering large outbreaks.

-An ongoing outbreak of measles in South Pacific nation of Samoa has infected more than 4,200 people and killed more than 60, mostly babies and children, in a battle complicated by a vocal anti-vaccination movement.
+An outbreak in the South Pacific nation of Samoa has infected more than 4,200 people and killed more than 60, mostly babies and children, in a battle complicated by a vocal anti-vaccination movement.

+In 2018, measles hit hardest in Liberia, Ukraine, Democratic Republic of Congo, Madagascar and Somalia, the WHO said, with these five nations accounting for nearly half of all cases worldwide.

-Globally, measles vaccination rates have stagnated for almost a decade, the WHO said.
-It and the UNICEF children's fund say that in 2018, around 86% of children got a first dose of measles vaccine through their country's routine vaccination services, and fewer than 70% got the second dose recommended to fully protect them from measles infection.
+Globally, measles vaccination rates have stagnated for almost a decade.
+The WHO and the UNICEF children's fund say that in 2018, around 86% of children got a first dose of measles vaccine through routine vaccination plans, and fewer than 70% got the second dose recommended to fully protect them.

-In some wealthier nations, vaccination rates have been hit by some parents shunning them for what they say are religious or philosophical reasons.
+Among wealthier nations, vaccination rates have been hurt by some parents shunning them for what they say are religious or philosophical reasons.
 Mistrust of authority and debunked myths about links to autism also weaken vaccine confidence and lead some parents to delay protecting their children.

 Research published in October showed that measles infection not only carries a risk of death or severe complications including pneumonia, brain damage, blindness and deafness, but can also damage the victim's immune memory for months or years - leaving those who survive measles vulnerable to other dangerous diseases such as flu or severe diarrhoea.